tsackton/taelgar/Gazetteer/Greater Sembara/Addermarch/Addermarch.md

 - To the east and northeast, along the borders of [[Tyrwingha]], the poor soil of the hilly, rocky land keeps forests to sheltered valleys.
 This is largely rangeland: sheep and cattle graze in the high pastures in summer, and only in a few sheltered valleys do crops survive. %% more open meadows, less forests, perhaps also a bit Provence-ish?
 Note the northern/eastern slopes are more wooded than the southern/western slopes%%
 ### Borders

 To the west and northwest Addermarch is bordered by the [[Westcliff]], a series of sharp cliffs and dangerous terrain that separates the realm from the flat plains of the [[Duchy of Maseau]] to the west, and the [[Borderlands|Sembaran borderlands]] to the north.

-To the north and east, Addermarch is bordered by [[Tyrwingha]], although in many places this border

-Moving east, the northern border cuts across the [[Aure]] river valley, and then turns south, where the border between [[Tyrwingha]] and Addermarch -- rarely tracked or marked -- runs along the gentle wooded hills that gradually rise to higher peaks.
+At the Aure, the high ridge of [[Westcliff]] is cut by the river, and on the eastern bank, the land is much lower.
+Here an ancient line of border stones running to [[~High Peak of Tyrwinghan Ridge~]] demarcates the border with [[Tyrwingha]].
+These stones are said by some to be raised by Drankor, but they are marked with complex warnings in [[Sylvan Writing|Sylvan]], and many believe they have fey origins.

+The eastern border is not marked, as the high terrain between Addermarch and Tyrwinghan is unpopulated.
+The gentler, forested slopes to the north and east are under the demense of Tyrwinghan earls, and the dryer, arid slopes to the south and west, the land of Addermarian earls.

-To the south, Addermarch is bordered by the [[Darkwood]] and the [[Plaguelands]], and this border is carefully watched for fear of what might creep out in the shadows.
+To the south, Addermarch is bordered by the high ridge of the [[Mostreve Hills]], where the [[~Aure East Fork~]] arises, and then, to the southwest, the [[Darkwood]].
+This border is carefully watched for fear of what might creep out in the shadows.

 ## History